jlhechanova/poker/README.md

 # Pokernova

 Pokernova is a browser-based poker cardroom built with SvelteKit and Socket.IO.
-It is designed to make the playing experience to be as simple as possible.
-It implements __no limit Texas hold 'em__ rules and foregoes some extra stuff (e.g. straddling) to simplify the user experience.
+It implements __no limit Texas hold 'em__ rules.

 I first started this project to try write my own poker hand evaluator, until it expanded to a practice project for Svelte to showcase winning hands and eventually into a cardroom web app.